Dzierżoniów: Middle Ages

 In the early Middle Ages, the area was inhabited by the tribe of Silesians.
 After short periods of Great Moravian and Czech rule, in the 10th century the region became part of the emerging Polish state.

 Reichenbach was first mentioned in a document dating to 13 February 1258.
 The parish Church of St. George was also noted early on.
 The town was part of various Piast-ruled duchies of fragmented Poland.
 The coat of arms, depicting Saint George slaying a dragon, was used by 1290 at the latest.
 The town passed successively from the Bishopric of Wrocław, to the Duchy of Ziębice, and to the Duchy of Świdnica-Jawor.
 The Knights Hospitaller built a school and hospital in the town in 1338.
 In 1392 the town became part of the Kingdom of Bohemia.
 It was plundered by the Hussites during the 15th-century Hussite Wars.

 Early modern era

 The Habsburg monarchy of Austria inherited the Bohemian throne in 1526 and became the town's new lords.
 Reichenbach developed into a trading center, especially for textiles and linen, during the 16th century.
-The town suffered during the Thirty Years' War (1618-1648).
+In 1606, some 2,000 people died during an epidemic.
+The town suffered during the Thirty Years' War (1618–1648), and was plundered by Swedish and Imperial troops in 1633 and 1634, respectively.

 After the First Silesian War in 1742, most of Silesia, including Reichenbach, became part of the Kingdom of Prussia.
 In 1762 during the Seven Years' War, the region between Reichenbach and Schweidnitz (Świdnica) was the setting for the Battle of Burkersdorf between Prussia and Austria.
 It also saw the frustration of an Austrian attempt to relieve the Prussian Siege of Schweidnitz.
-In 1790 representatives from Austria, Prussia, the Dutch Republic, and Poland met at Reichenbach to discuss the Ottoman wars in Europe.
+In 1790 representatives from Austria, Britain, Poland, Prussia and the Dutch Republic met at Reichenbach to discuss the Ottoman wars in Europe.
 In 1800, the town was visited by future president of the United States John Quincy Adams.